QHow do I make a booking with Barkly Driving School?

 QCan I book over the phone with an exemption?
 Or can I email it?

 ANo, you must come into our office with your exemption and licence so we can confirm your identity

 QIs your training one-on-one or in groups?

 AAll Heavy Vehicle courses are conducted one-on-one.
-Forklift courses are conducted in small groups.

 QDoes my NZ licence count?

 AThe length you have held your New Zealand licence is recognised in Australia, although you must first convert your New Zealand licence over to a Victorian licence to book your course.
-Example: If you have held your New Zealand licence for 2 years of more, once you convert your licence to a Victorian licence, there is no waiting periods.
+Example: If you have held your New Zealand licence for 2 years of more, once you convert your licence to a Victorian licence, there is no waiting period.